davmedei/digispark-chromebook-automation/README.md

 10. Under "Digistump AVR Boards" select "Digispark (Default - 16.5mhz)" <br /><img src="images/10.png"   width="500">
 11. Go to Tools > Programmer
 12. Select "Micronucleus" <br /><img src="images/12.png"   width="500">

+# Verify And Upload Sketch:
+1. Open the sketch file for the task that you want to upload to the DigiSpark USB.
+2. Click "Verify" to check the code for errors.
+The console will display errors if any.
+Errors will need to be corrected before proceeding, otherwise the upload process will fail.
+3. Click "Upload" to being the upload process.
+Once the text in the console says "Plug in device now... (will timeout in 60 seconds)" plug in your DigiSpark USB.
+4. When the console outputs "Micronucleus done.
+Thank you!" you may remove the DigiSpark USB.